BackyardBrains/NeuroRobot/README.md

 # NeuroRobot app by Backyard Brains

 A neurorobot is a robot controlled by a computer simulation of a biological brain.
 At Backyard Brains we use neurorobots to teach computational neuroscience in high schools.
-This repo contains all the Matlab and C/C++ code needed to run the NeuroRobot app, with or without a robot.
+This repo contains all the Matlab and C/C++ code needed to run the NeuroRobot app, <i>with or without a robot</i>.
 The app allows you to design and simulate biologically-based neural networks connected to sensors (camera, microphone, distance sensor) and effectors (speaker, motors).

 <img src="https://github.com/BackyardBrains/NeuroRobot/blob/master/Gallery/robots.jpg">